Hendrawan: Career

 Hendrawan began playing internationally in the early 1990s but at first was overshadowed by a number of his countrymen who rated among the world's elite players.
 His results gradually improved, peaking at the end of the decade and the beginning of the next.
 He earned a silver medal at the 2000 Summer Olympics in men's singles, and won men's singles the 2001 World Championships over Denmark's Peter Gade.
 Hendrawan was an outstanding Thomas Cup (men's world team) performer for Indonesia, winning each of his championship round singles matches in the 1998, 2000, 2002 editions won by Indonesia.
 In the last of these his final match victory over Malaysia's Roslin Hashim was decisive, breaking a 2–2 tie.
-Currently, he is working as a coach for Malaysia's national badminton team.